spree/spree/guides/content/integration/push.md

 <pre class="headers"><code>Sample: New Product Response</code></pre>
 <%= json :new_product_push_response %>

-Spree Professional when then route this message to the Spree store for processing, and any other consumers that are registered for that event.
+Spree Professional will then route this message to the Spree store for processing, and any other consumers that are registered for that event.